What is Power BI?

 Power BI and Domotz

-The report created with Power BI can also include data coming from the Domotz network monitoring system.
-In other words, users can use the Domotz Public API to create custom reports on speed tests, RTD information, SNMP sensor charts, network, and device status.
+At Domotz, we’ve enabled the possibility to integrate with Power BI to create reports with data extracted from the network.
+In other words, users can use the Domotz Public API to create custom reports on KPIs like speed tests, RTD information, SNMP sensor charts, network and device status, and more.

 Power BI templates for Domotz